Wolverine971/9takes/src/blog/enneagram/enneagram-party-planner.md

     />
 </div>

-## Uncovering the Layers

-Imagine Alex, a quintessential Type 3 (The Achiever), planning a party.
-Their approach isn't just about having fun; they aim to create an event that's memorable and impactful.
-For Alex, a poorly attended party is a failure, a dent in their high expectations.
-They take pride in their social connections and organizational skills, often sparking conversations about recent successes in work or personal life.
-Alex's meticulous planning and attention to detail are essential in their party preparation.

-## The Planning Paradox

-Alex's strategy involves tailoring invites to resonate with each Enneagram type, ensuring not just attendance but fostering meaningful connections among diverse personalities.
+## An example approach to party planning

+Imagine Alex embodying the quintessential traits of a Type 3 Achiever, meticulously orchestrating a party.
+For Alex, this isn't just about hosting a fun gathering; it's an opportunity to shine and demonstrate prowess.
+The party must be a resounding success, something to discuss for days, even weeks.
+A sparsely attended event would be more than a disappointment—it would be a blow to Alex's high standards and self-image.

+Alex takes immense pride in their social connections and organizational abilities, aiming to leave guests in awe.
+Every detail, from the choice of venue, menu, and music to the overall ambiance, is carefully curated to align with Alex's vision of cool and sophistication.
+The goal is to create an experience that resonates with respectability and leaves an indelible impression of Alex's flair and finesse.

+In pursuit of this ambition, Alex might extend invitations to particularly notable or impressive individuals, adding an extra layer of prestige to the event.
+This party is less about the celebration and more an avenue for Alex to showcase their capabilities and social clout.
+It's a strategic display of Alex's personal and social achievements, carefully designed to elevate their standing in the eyes of every attendee.

+How Alex approaches planning a party might be very different from your own.
+It is essential first to determine your motivations for throwing the party and then think about the motivations for other people to attend your party.

 ### The Invite Strategy

-Each Enneagram type is approached with a unique strategy that aligns with their motivations and desires.
-For instance, a Type 1 - The Reformer, is invited to a party focused on improvement and order, engaging them in meaningful, purpose-driven activities.
+Let's reverse-engineer why each Enneagram type might want to attend a party.
+Each Enneagram type approaches a party differently and has unique but also subtle motivations and desires.
+For instance, if a Type 1, "The Reformer/ The Perfectionist," is invited to a party, to them, the party might be serving some utility and may have a clear purpose, and there might be an ideal way the party should be run in their min.
 Meanwhile, a Type 7 - The Enthusiast, is enticed with the promise of fun, adventurous experiences, and spontaneity.

 <details>
-<summary class="accordion">Invite for Enneagram 1- The Reformer</summary>
+<summary class="accordion">Invite for Enneagram 1- The Reformer/ Perfectionist</summary>

 <p style="margin: 0 1rem">Motivations</p>